 Andrew Crane was named Associate Professor of Choral Conducting and conductor of the Brigham Young University Singers in 2015.
 Previous to this appointment, he served for four years as Director of Choral Activities at East Carolina University, and six years in the same position at California State University, San Bernardino.
 He is also the former choral director at Provo High School.

-Additionally, Dr. Crane enjoys a career as a professional solo and ensemble tenor, having appeared with such groups as Seraphic Fire, Los Angeles Bach Festival, Santa Fe Desert Chorale, Yale Choral Artists, Vox Humana, Spire Chamber Ensemble, Tennessee Chamber Chorus, North Carolina Master Chorale, Carnegie Hall Festival Chorus, and others.
+Additionally, Crane enjoys a career as a professional solo and ensemble tenor, having appeared with such groups as Seraphic Fire, Santa Fe Desert Chorale, Yale Choral Artists, Spire Chamber Ensemble, Carnegie Hall Festival Chorus, and many others.

-Dr. Crane is active as a conductor of honor choirs, clinician, guest lecturer, and accompanist.
-In addition, he serves as editor of the Andrew Crane Choral Series through Walton Music.
+Dr. Crane is active as a conductor of honor choirs, clinician, adjudicator and presenter.
+He serves as President of Utah ACDA, and on the national ACDA Standing Committee for Composition Initiatives.
+In addition, Crane curates a choral series under his name through Walton Music.
 His degrees include a Bachelor of Music in music education and a Master of Music in choral conducting from Brigham Young University as well as a Doctor of Musical Arts in choral conducting from Michigan State University.
-Dr. Crane resides in Utah County with his wife Casandria, also a BYU alumna, and their four children.